Symmetries of Analytic Curves: Decompositions

-holds.
-In fact, the second line is clear from the first one, just by faithfulness of the $B$-decomposition of $\gamma$; and the first line follows from the more general statement that
+In fact, by faithfulness of the $B$-decomposition of $\gamma$, the first line is equivalent to the second line (under the assumption that \eqref{oidsoidsoidsoidsoidsoidsds0ds09ds0909ds} holds).
+Moreover, the first line is immediate from the following two (more general) implications: